IBM/aspera-cli/docs/README.erb.md

 > **Note:** If you have installed <%=tool%>, the script `d<%=cmd%>` can also be found: `cp $(<%=cmd%> conf gem path)/../examples/d<%=cmd%> <%=cmd%>`

-Some environment variables can be set for this script to adapt its behaviour:
+Some environment variables can be set for this script to adapt its behavior:

 | env var      | description                        | default                  | example                  |
 |--------------|------------------------------------|--------------------------|--------------------------|